Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach

 \section{INTRODUCTION}

-Clustered networks are omnipresent nowadays.
+Cluster networks are omnipresent nowadays.
 They can be seen, for example, in small-world networks \cite{watts1998collective}, wireless sensor networks \cite{zhao2004wireless} and power systems networks \cite{chow2013power}.
 Clustering in this context refers to the network topology when there is dense communication inside the clusters and sparse communication among the different clusters.
 It was shown in \cite{chow1985time} that for these types of networks, the dynamics evolve according to two-time scales.
 More specifically, the dynamics of the local interactions of the nodes within clusters evolve at faster time-scale relative to the aggregate dynamics of the clusters.
-This motivates the use of singular perturbation theory to analyze their behaviour.
+This motivates exploiting this intrinsic feature of time scale separation to analyse the performance of these types of networks.
 This paper is a step in this direction, where our focus is to characterize the convergence rates of the popular distributed control methods over cluster networks, namely distributed consensus averaging.

 Most of the results that exploit the two time-scale phenomenon have been focused on model-reduction, for time-invariant linear dynamics in \cite{chow1985time}, for time-varying linear dynamics in \cite{martin2016time} and for nonlinear dynamics in \cite{biyik2008area}, and control design; see for example \cite{boker}, \cite{mukherjee2021reduced}, \cite{boker2016aggregate,Mor2016,Pham2020c} and the references therein.
 The two-time scale observation was also leveraged to solve different networked control systems problems.
 For example, the consensus control problem was solved in \cite{boker}.
 The leader-follower problem was solved in \cite{ThiemDN2020} in the context of discrete-time systems.